automate-digital/stocktracker-py/README.md

 ### Run

-To run the command line interface:

-    $ python cli.py

 To run the API server:

     $ python api.py

+To run the CLI:

+    $ python cli.py

 ### API Operations